-The first mirrorless cameras debuted about 10 years ago, delivering the flexibility of an interchangeable lens system, but in a more compact form factor compared to DSLRs.
+Ten years ago, the first mirrorless cameras started hitting the market.
+They delivered the flexibility of an interchangeable lens system, but in a more compact form factor compared to DSLRs.
 Unfortunately, the early generations lagged behind their DSLR cousins, hindered by performance issues like slow autofocus.

 Fast-forward to 2018, and mirrorless cameras have changed the game.
-Not only are they as strong as DSLRs, if you look at certain reports, they are outperforming them in sales as well.
-For the customer, this means there are far more appealing options than before.
-Whether you’re looking for something that’s capable enough for studio work, or compact enough for travel, many models will fit the bill.
+Not only are they as strong as DSLRs, but if you look at certain reports, they are outperforming them in sales as well.
+For you, this means there are far more appealing options than before.
+Whether you’re looking for something that’s capable enough for studio work or compact enough for travel, many models will fit the bill.
 Here are our current favorites for best mirrorless camera in a number of categories.

 Why we picked the Sony A9:

 Mirrorless cameras, in theory, can be faster than DSLRs.
 Without that mirror, there are fewer parts to move to take a single picture.
 The Sony A9 is the first to truly put theory into practice.
 It can run laps around other full-frame cameras on the market, thanks to a 20-frames-per-second (fps) burst speed and a 693-point autofocus system.